 EMWPREP is a collaboration of Higher Education providers that offers a targeting, monitoring and evaluation service for the outreach initiatives delivered by each partner.
 Based, at our host institution, Loughborough University, the service provided by the partnership falls into four main categories:

-For all partners we produce school profiles which identify priority outreach schools based on a variety of agreed socio-economic and educational criteria of the student population.
+For all partners we produce school profiles which help identify priority outreach schools based on a variety of agreed socio-economic and educational criteria of the student population.
 We also work with local authorities to identify individual target learners, using socio-economic and ‘potential’ data and provide this information to schools to assist them in the WP targeting process.

-We monitor HEIs outreach programmes using a bespoke M&E database, providing periodical reports containing analyses of the number, type and intensity of outreach activities.
+We monitor partner outreach programmes using a bespoke database, providing periodical reports containing analyses of the number, type and intensity of outreach activities.
 We also monitor the effectiveness of our targeting procedures via the collection of participant data.
 Here we report on the number of participants taking part in activities and disaggregate by a variety of factors such as deprivation indices, social class, ethnicity, disability and gender.

 Each partner is entitled to one specific intervention evaluation report per year which can include the undertaking of focus groups with young people taking part in outreach activities and interviews with teaching professionals and other key stakeholders.
 It is also likely to include the design and analysis of bespoke participant questionnaires.